-The refreshed PCF domain level descriptors should be used from June 2018 by Universities and other providers of qualifying and post qualifying training.
+The refreshed PCF domain level descriptors should be used from June 2018 by Universities and other providers of qualifying and post qualifying training from September 2018.
 They should also be used by employers and workforce development leads, Teaching Partnerships and providers of ASYE programmes.